rajgupta93/rajgupta93/README.md

 <h1 align="center"> Hi there, I'm Raj 👋  </h1>
-- 👀 I’m interested in android development
+ 👀 I’m interested in android development<br>
-- 🌱 I’m currently learning dsa , android development .
+- 🌱 I’m currently learning dsa , android development .<br>
-- 💞️ I’m looking to collaborate on android project
+- 💞️ I’m looking to collaborate on android project.<br>
-- 📫 How to reach me rajg706891@gmail.com
+- 📫 How to reach me rajg706891@gmail.com <br>
 - Connect me on <strong>www.linkedin.com/in/rajgupta93</strong>

 <!---
 rajgupta93/rajgupta93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.